IPHWR: IPHWR-540

 Upon completion of the design of IPHWR-220, a larger 540 MWe design was started c.
-1984 under the aegis of BARC in partnership with NPCIL.
+1984 under the aegis of the Bhabha Atomic Research Centre (BARC) in partnership with the Nuclear Power Corporation of India Limited (NPCIL).
 Two reactors of this design were built in Tarapur, Maharashtra starting in the year 2000 and the first was commissioned on 12 September 2005.
+Only two such reactors i.e. Tarapur-3 & Tarapur-4 were built.
+The design was later upgraded to a 700 MWe design.

 IPHWR-700

-The IPHWR-540 design was later upgraded to a 700 MWe with the main objective to improve fuel efficiency and develop a standardized design to be installed at many locations across India as a fleet-mode effort.
+The IPHWR-540 design was later upgraded to 700 MWe with the main objective to improve fuel efficiency and develop a standardized design to be installed at many locations across India as a fleet-mode effort.
 The design was also upgraded to incorporate Generation III+ features.

 The 700 MWe PHWR design includes some features, which are introduced for the first time in Indian PHWRs which include partial boiling at the coolant channel outlet, interleaving of primary heat transport system feeders, passive decay heat removal system, regional over power protection, containment spray system, mobile fuel transfer machine, and a steel liner on the inner containment wall.

+By 2031–2032, NPCIL plans to construct 18 more nuclear power reactors, which together have the potential to produce 13,800 MWe of electricity.
+This will bring the total amount of atomic power in the energy mix to 22,480 MWe.